ssbc/ssb2-discussion-forum/README.md

 ### Same author on multiple devices

-This was as explained in the into mainly done to simplify things.
+This was, as explained in the intro, mainly done to simplify things.
 There is one place where this breaks down though, which is in multiserver and rooms where peers are not unique anymore.
 I believe it should be possible to fix this in secret handshake ([SHS]) instead